tydaeus/notes/windows/powershell/powershell_objects.md

 PowerShell methods can be overloaded by declaring additional methods of the same name, with a different signature.

 **Warning**: PowerShell method behavior differs significantly from PowerShell function behavior.
 Among other things, output is handled differently.
 The standard output stream can only be written to via the `return` operator.
-The standard error stream cannot be written to directly.
+The standard error stream cannot be written to directly; this appears to be handled by an implicit stderr redirect resulting in any invoked functions' `Write-Error` also being redirected to `$null`.

 ### Constructors
 Constructors are declared similar to methods, with no return type and their name being the same as the class name.